rbisdorff/Digraph3/docSphinx/tutorial.rst

 ...........

 In the end, both the *rating-by-ranking*, as well as the *rating-by-sorting* approach give very similar results.
 The first approach, with its *forced* linear ranking, determines, on the one hand, *precise* enrolment quality equivalence classes.
 The *rating-by-sorting* approach, on the other hand, determines for each individual University a less precise but *prudent* rating of its enrolment quality, supported with a known majority of valuated subjects; a somehow *fairer* rating result, yet, much less evident for easily comparing the apparent enrolment quality among Universities.

+When facing at present world wide health and environmental problems, we think that a rating by **quantiles sorting** of human activities is definitely more favouring the much needed peaceful cooperation of all human communities, than the, unfortunately more usual, competitive *rating-by-scoring* approach.

 Back to :ref:`Content Table <Tutorial-label>`